Mio Sugita: LGBT issues

 In June 2015, Sugita made an appearance on the Japanese Culture Channel Sakura television program Hi Izuru Kuni Yori alongside music composer Koichi Sugiyama and fellow politician Kyoko Nakayama in which she claimed that there was no need for LGBT education in schools, dismissing concerns about high suicide rates among the community.
 She went on to quip "Where is the justification in [spending taxpayer's money] to support homosexual people who are not 'productive' [i.e., do not produce children]".
 In July 2018, Sugita wrote a controversial magazine article that said tax money should not be used to fund LGBT right initiatives because same-sex couples cannot reproduce and have "no productivity."
 Her comments were denounced by various prominent Japanese politicians, including former Japanese prime minister Yukio Hatoyama, with thousands of protesters gathering outside the headquarters of the Liberal Democratic Party on July 27, 2018, to demand her resignation from the party.
 Two months later, a group of LGBT politicians and civil rights leaders demanded that she account for the comments.

 2022 cabinet reshuffle

 Sugita was appointed as Parliamentary Vice-Minister at the Ministry of Internal Affairs and Communications in the reshuffled cabinet of Prime Minister Fumio Kishida in August 2022.

+Anti-Korean sentiment

+Sugita has made a number of blog posts that were viewed by others as discriminatory towards Korean people.
+In one such post, she described women dressed in traditional Korean clothing as "[looking] filthy".
+In 2023, she was found guilty in a non-binding case by the Legal Affairs Bureau of racial abuse and human rights violations against Korean people.

+2025 House of Councillors election

+In July 2025, Sugita ran as an LDP candidate for the House of Councillors, losing the election.
+She blamed the far-right Conservative Party of Japan for splitting conservative votes, causing her loss.